eventphone/ywsd/README.md

 forward this to routing stage 2.

 If the child is again an inner node, the call target is symbolic and of the form `lateroute/stage1-<callid>-<treepath>`.
-In order to ensure consistency in the routing, all intermediate routing results will be cached after the initial routing was completely calculated.
+To ensure consistency in the routing, all intermediate routing results will be cached after the initial routing was completely calculated.
 Once the call progresses, Yate's lateroute module will query the routing engine again for the symbolic names of the inner nodes.
 These requests will then be answered from the cache.